aghafoor77/blockchain/README.md

 ```
 $ geth --datadir ./data account new
 ```
-It it will display folloiwng informaton on termal. please keep it save for future use.
+It will display following information on terminal. please keep it save for future use.

 Public address of the key:   0xCACD7e341bD0F629aC22D6Fb067aAd380000F8C8